elijah23072004/ECM2434CA/README.md

 This is a submission for Sprint 1.
 There are three types of document that you will find the following places.

 ### PROCESS DOCUMENTS
 Our process documents are managed in the trello platform.
 The link to our project page is below.
-We (specific username that added) have added solomonoyelere1 to the board so it is visible.
+We (ernestcheong3, elijah2307williams, jaitelymonde, olivermorris8, rashedzoubi, tharunveluri) have added solomonoyelere1 to the board so it is visible.

 trello link: [https://trello.com/invite/b/P9PPTCyS/ATTIdc1bd401897fdc1f0b97f1c743d3c7fcDE0D3D67/my-trello-board]